Jamie Hartmann-Boyce

 Conflict of Interest Disclosure:

 I have many international collaborations.
-I work closely with colleagues at the University of Oxford, England (where I was based for many years), and PI two Cancer Research UK funded grants (I do not receive funding from these grants).
+I work closely with colleagues at the University of Oxford, England (where I was based for many years), and PI a Cancer Research UK funded grant (I do not receive funding from this grant).
 I also write a regular summary of e-cigarette literature for Cancer Research UK.
 I have given a talk and served on a scientific committee for the French National Cancer Institute (INCa).
 I sit on Health Canada’s Scientific Advisory Board for Vaping Products, and peer review grant proposals for the Canadian Institute of Health Research (CIHR).
 I have been contracted by the World Health Organization (WHO), Geneva, Switzerland, to conduct research relating to the COVID-19 pandemic.
 I am often interviewed by international media outlets.
 Other than the work for the WHO (which involved payments to my institution to cover the resources required), this international work is unpaid.